Ar-Kaine/NeptunesModeller/README.md

 Stars:
 1) Addition of a "distance" field to stars, which is the distance of the star to the centre

+### Downloader: Known Issues
+1) The error messages when a connection has failed are not  clear.
+If you get a "scanning_data" key error, it means your API key/Game ID combo did not work.
+You may need to regenerate an API key.

 All other fields are in their original format.